Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Laplace-based Estimation

 \section{Laplace-based Estimation}

-In this section, we first formally define the Generalized Laplace (GL) estimator and introduce assumptions needed for the derivation of its large-sample properties.
+We first formally define the Generalized Laplace (GL) estimator and introduce assumptions needed for the derivation of its large-sample properties.
 Section \ref{Subsection Asymptotic-Framework-For} describes the asymptotic framework adopted.
-The main results about the limit distribution of the estimate are presented in Section \ref{subSection Asymptotic-Distribution-of GL LapCR}.
-Section \ref{subSection Feasible Method} explains how to constrcut the GL estimator in practice.
+The main results about the limit distribution of the estimate of $\lambda_{0}$ are presented in Section \ref{subSection Asymptotic-Distribution-of GL LapCR}.
+Section \ref{subSection Feasible Method} explains how to construct the GL estimator in practice.